American Legion: History

-Background
+Civil war veteran groups

 The aftermath of two American wars in the second half of the 19th century had seen the formation of several ex-soldiers' organizations.
 Former Union Army soldiers of the American Civil War of 1861–65 established a fraternal organization, the Grand Army of the Republic (GAR), while their Southern counterparts formed the United Confederate Veterans (UCV).
 Both organizations emerged as powerful political entities, with the GAR serving as a mainstay of the Republican Party, which controlled the presidency from the Civil War through William Howard Taft's administration except during Grover Cleveland's two terms in office.

-In Southern politics the UCV maintained an even more dominant position as a bulwark of the Democratic Party, which dominated there.
+In Southern politics, the UCV maintained an even more dominant position as a bulwark of the Democratic Party, which dominated there.
 The conclusion of the brief Spanish–American conflict of 1898 ushered in another soldiers' organization, the American Veterans of Foreign Service, known today as the Veterans of Foreign Wars of the United States (VFW).